Uniform twisted homological stability: Introduction

 \subsection{Acknowledgements}

 We are grateful to Ismael Sierra and Nathalie Wahl for useful discussions around the material in \cref{connectivity section}.
-The braided monoidal groupoid $\mathsf T$ in \cref{connectivity section} was first written down by them (serendipitously, for completely unrelated motivations), and their proof of high connectivity for $\mathsf T$ predates our proof of high connectivity for $\mathsf Q$.
+The braided monoidal groupoid $\mathsf T$ in \cref{connectivity section} was first written down by them (serendipitously, for unrelated reasons), and their proof of high connectivity for $\mathsf T$ in \cite{sierrawahl} predates our proof of high connectivity for $\mathsf Q$.
+We also thank Erik Lindell, Victor Wang, and Jennifer Wilson for helpful discussions concerning representation theory and homological stability.
+We thank the anonymous referees for their careful reading and thoughtful feedback.